ttr/tld-fireAddons/README.md

 ### Embers
 New embers mechanic change it to make it more managable.
 Idea is that wood (hard, soft and reclamed) and coal, can create embers if fire temperature is not too high.
 High temperature will burn fuel leaving nothing to become embers.
-NOrmally in game, temperature can only increase, so I've added ability to use potted (boiled) watter to reduce heat.
+Normally in game, temperature can only increase, so I've added ability to use potted (boiled) watter to reduce heat.
 You will need to have can/pot in inventory and they will show in 'add fuel' panel.
 They will not be consumed, but 250ml of water will.

 Details:
 Each fuel have burn time, that time on adding fuel is divided based on "Fuel to embers ratio" setting.
 That result is substracted from burn time and moved to embers time, with multiplication of "Fuel to embers exchange".
 This is done up to "Embers max time" - if that time is reached, all fuel time goes to burn time (as in vanilla game).